kamshory/OTP-Pi/README.md

 **reference**

-Unique transaction reference number.
+`reference` is unique transaction reference number.
 This number must be different from one transaction to another.
 This number is the key to validate the OTP.

 **receiver**

-Receiver is the phone number or email address of the recipient.
+`receiver` is the phone number or email address of the recipient.

 **param1, param2, param3, param4**